pytorch/ios-demo-app/D2Go/README.md

 * PyTorch 1.9 and torchvision 0.10 (Optional)
 * Python 3.8 or above (Optional)
-* iOS Cocoapods LibTorch 1.9.0 and LibTorchvision 0.10.0
+* iOS Cocoapods LibTorch-Lite 1.9.0 and LibTorchvision 0.10.0
 * Xcode 12.4 or later

 ## Quick Start

 This section shows how to create and use the D2Go model in an iOS app.
 To just build and run the app without creating the D2Go model yourself, go directly to Step 4.

-1. Install PyTorch 1.9.0 and torchvision 0.10.0, for example:
+1. Install PyTorch 1.9 and torchvision 0.10, for example:

 ```
 conda create -n d2go python=3.8.5